Grading FAQs for Spring Semester, 2021

-You can select a different grade type for the Spring 2020 semester in MyCSUEB until May 8th.
+o You can select a different grade type for the Spring Semester, 2021 in MyCSUEB until Friday, April 16, 2021.
+The default is set as ABC/NC.
 Instructions are given on p.
 5, “Edit a Class” in the online registration instructions.
-By default, you will be in ABC/ NC.
 You will have two options to choose from:

 There is also a video that shows you how to change your grade type.